 Working in isolation can leave you with more questions than answers, unsure of how to navigate the complex presenting concerns around sexuality and relationships that your clients bring in.
 That’s where consultation & supervision come in!
 AASECT Certified Sex Therapist & Certified Sex Therapist Supervisor, Diana Sadat, offers weekly opportunities for case consultation and AASECT group supervision.
 Please see below our options for consultation & supervision.

-Sex Therapy Group Supervision: Drop in groups
+Sex Therapy Group Supervision

 Cost: $180 + tax per 2-hour group